frconor-ebook/meditations/_posts/2025-02-26-st-joseph-the-family-man.md

 Christ in Gethsemane we can learn how to do the Father\'s will:
 "obedient unto death, even death on a cross" (Phil.
 2:8).

-St. Joseph was called by God to serve the person and the mission of Jesus.
+"St. Joseph was called by God to serve the person and the mission of Jesus" (John Paul II, Apostolic Exhortation, *Redemptoris Custos*, Point 8, August 15, 1989, quoted by Pope Francis in *Patris Corde,* Point 3).

 If you have young children entrusted to your care, or a home or a family, you\'re also entrusted with the care of those people, of their